Matt-Meyers/OnboardLayout-PhonePlus/README.md

 # OnboardLayout-PhonePlus
 A custom Onboard layout that modifies the minimalist "Phone" layout to include number row on first layer.
-All special chars on 1 alt layer instead of 3.
+All special chars on 1 single alt layer instead of 3.
 Emojis have been removed and Esc has been added.

 This layout is ideal for ~10" touchscreens, but works well at just about every size.